awsdocs/amazon-emr-management-guide/doc_source/emr-clusters-in-a-vpc.md

 When you launch an Amazon EMR cluster within a VPC, you can launch it within either a public, private, or shared subnet\.
 There are slight but notable differences in configuration, depending on the subnet type you choose for a cluster\.

+Amazon EMR also supports AWS Local Zones\.
+For more information, see [EMR Clusters on AWS Local Zones](emr-plan-localzones.md)\.

 ## Public Subnets<a name="emr-vpc-public-subnet"></a>

 EMR clusters in a public subnet require a connected internet gateway\.
 This is because Amazon EMR clusters must access AWS services and Amazon EMR\.
 If a service, such as Amazon S3, provides the ability to create a VPC endpoint, you can access those services using the endpoint instead of accessing a public endpoint through an internet gateway\.
 Additionally, Amazon EMR cannot communicate with clusters in public subnets through a network address translation \(NAT\) device\.
 An internet gateway is required for this purpose but you can still use a NAT instance or gateway for other traffic in more complex scenarios\.